First Wetherspoon opens

 Our first opera

-Opera comes to one of our pubs as The Royal Opera House, in Royal Tunbridge Wells, Kent, hosts the first opera in a Wetherspoon pub.
-The pub is closed for the occasion and returned to its original use as the three performances are a sell-out, becoming an annual event.
+Opera comes to one of our pubs as Opera House (Royal Tunbridge Wells) hosts the first opera in a Wetherspoon pub.
+The pub is closed for the occasion and returned to its original use; the three performances are a sell-out, becoming an annual event.

 Brewers from Japan and USA invited to take part in our beer festival